iconindicators/appindicators/README.md

     $(ls -d $HOME/.local/venv_indicatortest/lib/python3.* | head -1)/site-packages/indicatortest/platform/linux/post_install.sh
 ```

-Various operating system packages will likely need to be installed; refer to installation instructions at the indicator's `PyPI` page in the *Introduction*.
+Various operating system packages will likely need to be installed; refer to the installation instructions at the indicator's `PyPI` page listed in the *Introduction* above.

 ## Installing a Wheel Directly